The Chi Omega sorority house

 In the early hours of January 15th, 1978, Bundy grabbed a piece of firewood and entered the FSU Chi Omega sorority house on West Jefferson Street through an unsecured door at the back of the building.

-Over the course of the next fifteen minutes, he crept from one room to the next and savagely attacked the four women while they lay sleeping in their beds.
+Over the course of the next fifteen minutes, he crept from one room to the next, attacking women while they slept in their beds.

-His decision to target four victims in quick succession was an extraordinary change from his usual M.O.
+His decision to target four victims in quick succession was an extraordinary change from his usual modus operandi.

 Following the 1974 abduction of Lynda Ann Healy, Bundy typically approached women in public and lured them back to his Volkswagen Bug.
 He would then knock them unconscious with a tire iron and bundle them into his vehicle.

-However, after escaping from prison and moving to Tallahassee, Florida, it seems as though Bundy quickly regressed back to breaking and entering.
+However, after escaping from prison and moving to Tallahassee, Bundy regressed back to breaking and entering.

 On the night of the attack, Bundy was drinking at a nightclub called Sherrod's, which was close to the Chi Omega sorority house.
 However, he stuck out like a sore thumb because of his age and appearance.

-As he continued to drink among these college students, it is likely that his urge to sexually assault and brutalize his first victim in two years became so strong that it started to cloud his judgment.
+As he continued to drink among the college students, it is likely that his urge to claim his first victim in two years became so strong that it clouded his judgment.

-Bundy was drunk, desperate, and in a heightened state of excitement.
-He was now a free man again, and he was surrounded by potential targets.
+Bundy was intoxicated and in a heightened state of excitement.
+He was now a free man again, surrounded by potential targets.

-From his perspective, this was an incredibly risky and unsophisticated crime.
-Fortunately, it was one that he would eventually pay for with his own life.
+This was an incredibly risky and unsophisticated crime.
+It was also one that he would eventually pay for with his own life.

 GPS coordinates